bottlepy/bottle/docs/tutorial_app.rst

 Bottle brings an adapter for mod_wsgi with it, so serving your application is an easy task.

-In the following example, we assume that you want to make your application "ToDO list" accessible through ``http://www.mypage.com/todo`` and your code, templates and SQLite database are stored in the path ``/var/www/todo``.
+In the following example, we assume that you want to make your application "ToDo list" accessible through ``http://www.mypage.com/todo`` and your code, templates and SQLite database are stored in the path ``/var/www/todo``.

 When you run your application via mod_wsgi, it is imperative to remove the ``run()`` statement from your code, otherwise it won't work here.

 After that, create a file called ``adapter.wsgi`` with the following content::

     import sys, os, bottle

     sys.path = ['/var/www/todo/'] + sys.path
     os.chdir(os.path.dirname(__file__))

     import todo # This loads your application

     application = bottle.default_app()

 and save it in the same path, ``/var/www/todo``.
 Actually the name of the file can be anything, as long as the extension is ``.wsgi``.
 The name is only used to reference the file from your virtual host.